 By looking closely into the work of artists such as Johnny Rotten, Neil Young, Johnnie Ray, Ian Dury, Teddy Pendergrass, Curtis Mayfield, and Joni Mitchell, McKay investigates such questions as how popular music works to obscure and accommodate the presence of people with disabilities in its cultural practice.
 He also examines how popular musicians have articulated the experiences of disability (or sought to pass), or have used their cultural arena for disability advocacy purposes.

-And below is some advance information about Shakin’ All Over, a little bit of a taster of its contents, chapter by chapter.
+And finally a little bit of a taster of its contents, chapter by chapter.
 HALLO TO YOV OVT THERE IN NORMAL LAND.

 Introduction: Cultural disability studies and the cripping and popping of theory